Les Hanois Lighthouse

 Les Hanois Lighthouse was constructed between 1860 and 1862 to a design by James Walker, and was first lit on 8 December 1862.
-It is sited on the rock known as Le Biseau, or Le Bisé, part of the reef Les Hanois one mile north west of Pleinmont where the Trinity House cottages were built.
+It is sited on the rock known as Le Biseau, or Le Bisé, part of the reef Les Hanois 1 mi north west of Pleinmont where the Trinity House cottages were built.
 It was erected in response to an increasing number of shipwrecks on the treacherous rocks off the western coast of Guernsey.

 Planning

 Shipwrecks shortly before the construction included the wreck of the Royal Navy vessel in 1807 A further wreck in 1816 of Marie Elizabeth, a merchant ship from Copenhagen, at Rocquaine triggered letters and discussions about undertaking a nobel project, Trinity House was contacted and in January 1817 about a possible lighthouse on the Pleinmont cliff top, they wrote back saying a lighthouse was not necessary as the lights on Les Casquets and at Portland were sufficient and a new lighthouse would be confusing and do more harm than good.
-The Trinity House Brethren appear to have misunderstood the request as these locations are 30 miles (45 km) and 80 miles (125 km) away and neither can be seen from south of Guernsey.
+The Trinity House Brethren appear to have misunderstood the request as these locations are 30 mi and 80 mi away and neither can be seen from south of Guernsey.

 Additional ships were wrecked in 1820, 1834 and 1835, with pressure being exerted on Trinity House, who in 1847 reconsidered the proposal and sent a representative to visit the island.
 Local shipowners were against a tax to pay for a lighthouse as they knew of the dangers and did not need it.
 A further wreck in 1848 of Emmanuel carrying timber from Canada to Hull had mistaken the Casquets light for the Portland light and erroneously sailed further south to disaster.